vhelin/wla-dx/doc/introduction.rst

 About the names: WLA DX means all the tools covered in this documentation.
-So WLA DX includes WLA GB-Z80/Z80/6502/65C02/6510/65816/HUC6280/SPC-700 macro assembler (what a horribly long name), WLAB, WLAD and WLALINK GB-Z80/Z80/6502/65C02/6510/65816/HUC6280/SPC-700 linker.
+So WLA DX includes WLA GB-Z80/Z80/6502/65C02/6510/65816/HUC6280/SPC-700 macro assembler (what a horribly long name), WLAB, and WLALINK GB-Z80/Z80/6502/65C02/6510/65816/HUC6280/SPC-700 linker.
 We use plain WLA to refer to the macro assembler in this document.

+There was WLAD, an GB-Z80 dissassembler, but it has been discontinued and removed from the project and the documentation.

 Currently WLA can also be used as a patch tool.
 Just include the original ROM image into the project with ``.BACKGROUND`` and insert e.g.,